mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/cd_tutorials/canary-deployment/index.md

 The `canaryAnalysis` section is used to configure Flagger's canary deployment behaviour.

-* `interval: 1m` the interval at which the canary deployment should proceed to between steps.
+* `interval: 1m` the interval at which the Canary deployment should proceed to between steps.
 * `maxWeight: 50` the percentage of traffic whereafter the canary deployment, if it still passes its tests, is promoted to primary.
-* `metrics`: various metrics that must succeed at every step for the canary to progress to the next step.
+* `metrics`: various metrics that must succeed at every step for the Canary to progress to the next step.
-* `stepWeight`: the percentage of traffic that is routed from the primary to the canary at every step.
+* `stepWeight`: the percentage of traffic that is routed from the primary to the Canary at every step.
-* `threshold:` maximum number of failed metric checks before the canary is rolled back.
+* `threshold:` maximum number of failed metric checks before the Canary is rolled back.
 * `webhooks`: describes tests that must be performed at every step.
-In this case, we send a request to the Flagger loadtester tool that instructs it to send artificial traffic to our canary deployment.
+In this case, we send a request to the Flagger loadtester tool that instructs it to send artificial traffic to our Canary deployment.
 This generates metrics which are then used in our `metrics` section to determine application health.

 This  Canary  is a simple example.
 Have a look at the [Flagger documentation](https://docs.flagger.app/usage/progressive-delivery) for more information on how to configure a Canary release.